Kyle Letheren: Plymouth Argyle and Salford City

 Letheren re-signed for League One club Plymouth Argyle on 5 September 2017 on a free transfer.
 He made his first appearance for Argyle on 26 September, over eight years after he first signed for the club.
 He was offered a new contract by Plymouth at the end of the 2017–18 season.

 He was again offered a new contract by Argyle at the end of the 2018–19 season, but turned it down after new manager Ryan Lowe stated he wanted to bring in a new goalkeeper whether Letheren stayed or not.

 Letheren signed for newly promoted League Two club Salford City on 16 July 2019 on a one-year contract.
 He was released at the end of the 2019–20 season.

 Chesterfield

 On 28 August 2020, Letheren signed for National League side Chesterfield.
 On 24 January 2021, Letheren left the club by mutual consent.

 Morecambe

 On 26 January 2021, Letheren signed for League Two side Morecambe.
-In June 2021, following Morecambe’s promotion to League One, Letheren signed a one-year deal with the club.
+In June 2021, following Morecambe's promotion to League One, Letheren signed a one-year deal with the club.
 On 8 February 2022, Letheren left the Shrimps by mutual consent.

-Hartlepool
+Hartlepool United

-On 16 June 2022, Letheren signed as player/goalkeeper coach for League Two side Hartlepool United.
+On 16 June 2022, Letheren signed as player and goalkeeper coach for League Two side Hartlepool United.
+He made his Hartlepool debut in a 6–0 home defeat to Everton U21s in the EFL Trophy.
+In June 2023, he left the club by mutual consent.

+Coaching career

+After leaving Hartlepool at the end of the 2022–23 season, he announced his retirement from playing on 9 June 2023.
+Letheren was then appointed as the new goalkeeper coach for Doncaster Rovers.

 International career

 Letheren has represented Wales at schoolboy level and at under-21 level.

-On 27 August 2014, Wales manager Chris Coleman announced his first UEFA Euro 2016 qualifying squad and Letheren was called up to the squad for their first qualifying match in Andorra after an impressive start to the 2014–15 season with Dundee in which he conceded just two goals in four league matches.
+On 27 August 2014, Wales manager Chris Coleman announced his first UEFA Euro 2016 qualifying squad and Letheren was called up to the Wales senior squad for their first qualifying match in Andorra after an impressive start to the 2014–15 season with Dundee in which he conceded just two goals in four league matches.